Maintaining a home

 ^ Conditions apply.
 See the Product Disclosure Statement for more information.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
+Limits and exclusions apply.
 Read the Product Disclosure Statement before buying this insurance.
-Any information or advice is intended to be of a general nature only and has been prepared without taking into account any person's particular objectives, financial situation or needs.
-You should make your own enquiries, consider whether advice is appropriate for you and read the relevant Product Information Document before making any decisions about whether to acquire a product.
+The Target Market Determination is also available.
+This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.

 The information is intended to be of general nature only.
 Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
 Please make your own enquiries.